Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 There are multiple ways to search for the latest programs and events including:

-The new County Park is projected to be completed in Summer 2019.
+The new County Park is projected to be completed in May 2020.
 An official park opening date has not yet been determined.
-However, up-to-date information including project milestone schedule can be found visiting: http://www.daviecountync.gov/732/Davie-County-Repurposing-Project.
+However, up-to-date information can be found visiting: http://www.daviecountync.gov/732/Davie-County-Repurposing-Project.

 Senior Services rents the large multipurpose room to non profit and government agencies.
 All the details can be found on the rental tab on our website or by clicking on this link.